mohireza/abscribe/CONTRIBUTING.md

 - Add or update tests for any new or modified functionality.
 - Ensure that all tests pass before submitting a pull request.
 - Update documentation if necessary.

-## Submitting a Pull Request

-1. Commit your changes: `git commit -m "Add my feature"`
-2. Push your changes to your fork: `git push origin my-feature-branch`
-3. Open a pull request on the original repository.
-4. Provide a clear and concise description of your changes in the pull request.
-5. Address any feedback or requested changes from the maintainers.

 ## Reporting Issues